 5. SMF selects ATSSS-lite enabled UPF and obtains an authentication key KUPF for the direct connection between the UE and the UPF.
 Then the SMF initiates the N4 Session Establishment procedure with the selected UPF and sends the KUPF to UPF.

 6. The UPF allocates the IP address for the IPSec functionality of the UPF and responds to the SMF the N4 Session Establishment Accept message including the UPF IP address which is to be used for establishment of the IPSec tunnel with the UE.

-Editor’s Note: The UPF IP address to establish IPsec tunnel, is a dynamic IP address allocated per UE and PDU session is FFS.

 7. UPF IP address is sent to UE along with the PDU session accept message.